dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 We say that said `Stream<T>` is the _stream return type_ of `f`.
 The run-time type of the object returned by `f` is a type that implements its stream return type.

+The element type of `f` is defined as previously, except that it is the element type of the stream return type rather than of the declared return type.

 ## Dynamic Semantics of Extension Types